The following updates are from the August 2017 print issue of TBM: Tunnel Business Magazine.

 Clearwater Program Effluent Outfall Tunnel

-The Clearwater Program Joint Water Pollution Control Plant (JWPCP) Effluent Outfall Tunnel is part of an extensive planning effort by the Sanitation Districts of Los Angeles County to analyze the needs of its Joint Outfall System to the year 2050.
-The Effluent Outfall Tunnel is envisioned to replace the existing 8- and 12-ft tunnels with a new 37,000-lf, 18-ft ID post-tensioned concrete segmented lined tunnel.
+The Clearwater Program’s Joint Water Pollution Control Plant (JWPCP) Effluent Outfall Tunnel Project is part of an extensive effort by the Sanitation Districts of Los Angeles County to analyze the needs of its Joint Outfall System to the year 2050.
+The Effluent Outfall Tunnel is envisioned to enhance the existing 8- and 12-ft tunnels with a new 37,000-lf, 18-ft ID post-tensioned concrete segmented lined tunnel.
 All tunneling work will be done from a single shaft located at the Districts’ JWPCP located in the City of Carson.
 Structures located at the start and end of the tunnel will connect to the existing Ocean Outfall System facilities.
-Project advertising and bidding is anticipated to occur in the first quarter of 2017.
+Project advertising and bidding is anticipated to occur in the last quarter of 2017 or the first quarter of 2018..

 California Water Fix

 The California Water Fix Program is a comprehensive effort to improve water conveyance in the Sacramento-San Joaquin Delta region.
 Key components of the program include a series of water conveyance tunnels that will allow for transport of up to 9,000 cfs of water directly from the Sacramento River to the major export pumping plants in the south end of the Delta.
 The components of this program will replace the current water diversion activities that rely on a series of improved channels and canals to move the water southward in the Delta.
 The program consists of three river intake structures, approximately 10 miles of 29-ft and 40-ft ID tunnels, and approximately 60 miles of 40-ft ID main conveyance tunnels, and a 9,000 cfs pumping facility located at the terminus of the main tunnels.
 The main conveyance tunnels will be configured in a parallel twin bore arrangement, with tunnel invert depth of averaging approximately 150 ft below ground surface.
 In addition to launching and receiving shafts, a series of ventilation/access shafts will be constructed along each tunnel reach.
-Current conceptual engineering efforts have been completed to support the environmental impact documents that are being circulated for public comment as part of the EIR/EIS process.
-The EIR/EIS is expected to be completed in spring 2017, and tunnel design is anticipated to commence in mid-2018 with the first tunnel contracts being advertised for construction bids in mid-2020.
+Current conceptual engineering efforts have been completed and the EIR/EIS were expected to be finalized at the end of June 2017.
+Tunnel design is anticipated to commence in mid-2019 with the first tunnel contracts being advertised for construction bids in mid/late-2020.
 Subsequent tunnel construction packages will be advertised on approximate 6-month intervals following the first contract award.
 Approximately five to six tunnel construction contracts will be awarded under this program.
 It is currently anticipated the facilities will be operational by 2033.

 DISTRICT OF COLUMBIA